adhkr81/intersection-observer/README.md

 Intersection Observer API Currently enjoys support on all major browsers expect for IE: https://www.lambdatest.com/web-technologies/intersectionobserver

-This project provides an API for setting before and after styles on both parent and child classes by leveraging data attributes.
+This project provides an API injecting classes into children component of components flagged with 'data-animated' attribute.

 In order to use it, set the `data-animated` attribute to `true` and the `data-animation` attribute to the relevant key of your config object.
-In the config object, specify if there are child classes to be animated with the `childClass` key, and the styles that will be applied in the `parentStyles` and `childStyles` keys, both containing a `before` and `after` string with the styles.
+In the config object, specify if there are child classes to be animated with the `child_class` key, and the class that will be injected witht the `class_to_add` key.

-Animations are triggered whenever element enters the screen from the bottom or from the top, and are not retriggered when the element exits screen.
+Classes are injected whenever element crosses threshold while scrolling down and are removed when element crosses the threshold while scrolling up.

 ---